a-shine/pm-for-startups/deck2.md

 ## Key takeaways

-- Make sure what you are doing is useful by talking to people
+- Make sure what you are doing is useful **by talking to people**
+- Fail fast, fail cheap
+- Don't be afraid to change your mind
+- Better to have something that works than something that is perfect (MVP)

 ---